A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Study Design and Evaluation Criteria

 \paragraph{Aggregated (non-CSR) populations.}

-To represent spatial aggregation arising from ecological processes such as limited dispersal, clonal growth, or habitat heterogeneity, we simulated Thomas cluster processes \citep{Thomas1949}.
-The overall population density was fixed at $\lambda_{\text{agg}} = 0.05$, matching the highest CSR density, while clustering strength was controlled through the cluster scale parameter $\sigma$.
+To represent spatial aggregation arising from ecological processes such as limited dispersal, clonal growth, and habitat heterogeneity, we simulated Thomas cluster processes \citep{Thomas1949}.
+The overall population density was fixed at $\lambda_{\text{agg}} = 0.05$, matching the highest CSR density, while aggregation strength was controlled through the cluster scale parameter $\sigma$.
 Parent intensity was set to $\kappa = \lambda_{\text{agg}} / \mu$ with $\mu = 5$ offspring per parent, and $\sigma$ varied from 1.0 to 5.5 units in increments of 0.5.
-Smaller values of $\sigma$ produce strongly aggregated patterns, whereas larger values approach spatial randomness.
+Smaller values of $\sigma$ generate strongly aggregated patterns, whereas larger values approach spatial randomness.